gounitNL/personalwebsite/README.md

 ## 🔥 Firebase Setup (for Online Games)

-The FantasyQuest MMORPG uses Firebase Realtime Database for multiplayer functionality.
+The FantasyQuest MORPG uses Firebase Realtime Database for multiplayer functionality.

 **Note:** The current Firebase configuration in `online.html` uses placeholder credentials.
 To fully enable multiplayer: